Massachusetts Child Support Modification

 Massachusetts Child Support Modification at a Glance

-Massachusetts General Laws: |
+Statutes | Massachusetts General Laws: |

 |

-Inconsistency Standard A child support order can be modified if there is an inconsistency between the amount of the existing order and the amount that would result from application of the child support guidelines. |
+Inconsistency Standard A judge may modify a child support order if the amount of the existing order is inconsistent with the amount that would result from applying the child support guidelines. |

 |

-If only one parent wants to change the support order, the modification process will depend on whether the Department of Revenue is involved in the child support arrangement.
-If the Dept. of Revenue is involved:
+Modification process: parents disagree | If only one parent wants to change the support order, the modification process will depend on whether the Department of Revenue (DOR) participates in the child support arrangement.
+If the DOR is involved:

-If the Dept. of Revenue is not involved:
+If the DOR is not involved:

 |

-Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
-While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.
+Disclaimer: State laws are subject to change through new legislation, higher court rulings, and other means.
+While we strive to provide the most current information, consult a family law attorney or conduct legal research to verify your state laws.

-Contact a Massachusetts Attorney for Help with Child Support Modification
+Contact a Massachusetts Attorney for Help With Child Support Modification

 Stay up-to-date with how the law affects your life